Elrevmore/Elrevmore/README.md

 # 👋 Hello, I'm Merve (Elrevmore)

 🚀 **Bio**
-I’m a **career‑switcher into Data Science**, currently learning in public and building my skills step by step through real projects.
+I’m a **career-switcher into Data Science**, currently learning in public and building my skills step by step through real projects.
 With a background in biology, I bring strong analytical thinking and curiosity into **Python programming, data analysis, and machine learning**.

 I focus on learning by doing: writing code, breaking things, fixing them, and documenting the process.
 I’m especially interested in collaborative projects where I can grow, contribute, and learn from others.

 ---

 ## 🌱 What I’m Currently Doing

-* Strengthening my Python fundamentals (CS50P)
+- Strengthening my Python fundamentals (CS50P)
-* Practicing data analysis with real datasets
+- Practicing data analysis with real-world datasets
-* Building small but solid projects to improve problem‑solving skills
+- Building small but solid projects to improve problem-solving skills
-* Learning Git & collaborative workflows
+- Learning Git & collaborative workflows

 ---